arran4/dotfiles/README.md

 I recommend you copy and paste the good stuff out into your own chezmoi config rather than just mine there is a lot of config here which is specific to me or specific to a particular situation I had been in in the past.

 Using chezmoi https://www.chezmoi.io/docs/quick-start/

+# Notes

+I don't think it's a good idea just to apply my dot files on to your system as there are a lot of configuration options and scripts I have put in intentionally, these could go unnoticed or taken for granted (which will make switching to other systems harder.)
+Saying that please pick out what you like / want.
+I am also happy to take suggestions in the form of PR or issues.